 The section 1332 language in the skinny bill makes a somewhat different set of changes, but still raises serious concerns.
 Like the earlier drafts, it undermines many of the procedural safeguards built into section 1332, most importantly by eliminating the federal government’s ability to revoke a waiver once approved – even if the state willfully violates the terms of the waiver.
 And while it leaves in place the substantive coverage protections, or “guardrails,” that earlier drafts removed, it introduces poorly drafted language that could be misread to virtually eliminate the guardrails.
 The new draft also shortens the timeframe for the federal government to consider waiver applications from 180 days to 45 days, weakening federal officials’ ability to ensure that waivers abide by statutory requirements.

 This blog post describes the section 1332 language in the skinny bill, describes its shortcomings, and suggests changes that could mitigate these shortcomings.
 Even with these suggested improvements, however, the skinny bill’s waiver provisions would raise concerns.
-Section 1332 currently strikes a careful balance between state flexibility and substantive and procedural safeguards to protect individuals, the federal budget, and program integrity; one state waiver has already been approved under this regime and several more are in the pipeline.
+Section 1332 currently strikes a careful balance between state flexibility and substantive and procedural safeguards to protect individuals, the federal budget, and program integrity; two state waivers have already been approved under this regime and several more are in the pipeline.
 It is not at all clear that shifting this balance in favor of flexibility is warranted.
 But to the extent that changes like those in the skinny bill are enacted, they should be carefully crafted to avoid doing unnecessary damage.

 Senior Fellow and Distinguished Visiting Scholar - Solomon Center for Health Law and Policy, Yale Law School